getzola/zola/docs/content/documentation/content/shortcodes.md

 In both cases, their arguments must be named and they will all be passed to the template.

-Any shortcodes in code blocks will be ignored.

 Lastly, a shortcode name (and thus the corresponding `.html` file) as well as the arguments name can only contain numbers, letters and underscores, or in Regex terms the following: `[0-9A-Za-z_]`.
 While theoretically an argument name could be a number, it will not be possible to use it in the template in that case.

-Argument values can be of 4 types:
+Argument values can be of 5 types:

-- string: surrounded by double quotes `"..."`
+- string: surrounded by double quotes, single quotes or backticks
 - bool: `true` or `false`
 - float: a number with a `.` in it
 - integer: a number without a `.` in it
+- array: an array of any kind of values, except arrays

 Malformed values will be silently ignored.

 ### Shortcodes without body

-On a new line, call the shortcode as if it was a Tera function in a variable block.
+Simply call the shortcode as if it was a Tera function in a variable block.
 All the examples below are valid calls of the YouTube shortcode.

 ```md